-As the Company only had one class of common shares outstanding prior to June 2020 and had no awards granted under any equity plan, there were no equity awards excluded from the computation of earnings per share for the years ended December 31, 2019 or 2018.
-For the year ended December 31, 2020, the Company excluded all outstanding stock options from the calculation of diluted earnings per share as the impact would have been antidilutive.
+As the Company only had one class of common shares outstanding prior to June 2020 and had no awards granted under any equity plan, there were no equity awards excluded from the computation of earnings per share for the year ended December 31, 2019.

-NOTE 18.
+NOTE 20.
 TRANSACTIONS AND BALANCES WITH RELATED PARTIES